 Spiny dogfish was once considered an “underutilized” species with relatively minor value to the domestic fisheries of the U.S. East Coast.
 As more traditional groundfish resources declined, and as international markets opened due to a rapid decline in European dogfish stocks, some U.S. commercial fishermen started fishing for dogfish.
 From 1987 to 1996, harvests increased nearly 10-fold.
 Most fishermen targeted larger—primarily female—dogfish.
 This disproportionate removal of mature female dogfish led to a significant decline in the population.
 By 1998, scientists found the spiny dogfish stock had fallen below the minimum level determined to be sustainable.

 To reverse this decline and rebuild the stock, managers established an annual catch limit at a level that would rebuild the stock and limited how much dogfish a fishermen could harvest during a single fishing trip.
 They set this limit low enough to discourage a directed fishery for dogfish, and harvests subsequently decreased dramatically.
 In 2010, NOAA Fisheries announced that the spiny dogfish stock was rebuilt.
 As a result, managers have now increased catch limits for the dogfish fishery.
 Higher catch limits provide greater opportunities for fishermen in the dogfish fishery, and for others who supplement their groundfish income by catching dogfish.
 The Atlantic spiny dogfish fishery is the largest shark fishery in the United States, and it is being managed at sustainable levels.

 LOCATION & HABITAT

 Spiny dogfish are found in the North Atlantic and North Pacific Oceans, mostly in the temperate and subarctic areas.
 In the Northwest Atlantic, they are found from Labrador to Florida and are most abundant between Nova Scotia and Cape Hatteras.
 Spiny dogfish live inshore and offshore, usually near the bottom but also in mid-water and at the surface.
-They’re often found in enclosed bays and estuaries.

 Spiny dogfish swim in large schools and migrate seasonally, with changes in water temperature.
 Much of the population travels north in the spring and summer and south in the fall and winter.
 Some spiny dogfish remain in northern waters throughout the year and move offshore during the winter.